Windows

 Microsoft.com

-In summary, modifying the Magnifier reading keys in Windows 11 can significantly enhance the user experience for those with visual impairments.
+Modifying the Magnifier reading keys in Windows 11 can improve the experience for people with vision difficulties.
 Here are the key points:

-• The Magnifier app is a valuable tool for improving screen readability.
+• The Magnifier app is a helpful tool for improving screen readability.

-• Users can easily change the reading shortcuts through the Settings app or the Windows Registry.
+• You can easily change the reading shortcuts through the Settings app or the Windows Registry.

-• The default modifier key for Magnifier shortcuts is Ctrl + Alt, which can be changed to options like Caps Lock or Insert.
+• The default modifier key for Magnifier shortcuts is Ctrl + Alt.
+You can change it to options like Caps Lock or Insert.

 • Always back up your registry or create a System Restore point before changing the Registry Editor.